activecell/activecell.com/support/forecasts/analyses/cogs-category-forecast.md

 ### Cost driver: Forecast bottom up by customer volume

 Sometimes, a category will involve planning based on the number of customers you have.
-As an example, this may apply to a customer entertainment budget if that isn't considered part of customer acquisition.
+As an example, this may apply to raw materials that you provide to customers.

 <!-- screenshot -->